sweattep/modern_quotes/README.md

 >I treat everybody fair.
 I don't treat everybody the same.

+>culturally, historically, or aesthetically important, and/or inform or reflect life in the United States

 >They will be replaced with an enterprise sales staff to target potential new clients, as well as developers focused on business-to-business software products

 >transition from a traditional IT model to a tech organization